 Route 3 is designed for use by Procurement Officers.
 If this does not apply to you, please contact your Procurement Function or Centre of Expertise.

-This Route of the Procurement Journey provides guidance for regulated procurements for supplies and services for OJEU threshold and above.
-It does not cover construction (works).
+This route of the Procurement Journey provides guidance for regulated procurements for goods and services at the OJEU threshold and above.

-Mixed procurements that contain any activity within the scope of the Defence and Security Regulations or the Utilities Directive must be carried out by referring to the relevant legislation and such procurement exercises do not come under the guidance of the Procurement Journey.
+Mixed procurements that contain any activity within the scope of the Defence and Security Regulations or the Utilities Directive must refer to their relevant legislation.
+Such procurement exercises do not come under the guidance of the Procurement Journey.

-Where a procurement consists of a mix of:
+Where a procurement consists of a mix of activities:

-Please be aware that where the term 'commodity' is used, this can equally refer to categories and/or services.
-The term 'supplier' is used throughout the Procurement Journey and refers to both suppliers and service providers.
+Please be aware that where the term 'commodity' is used within the Procurement Journey this can equally refer to categories and/or services.

-Please ensure the guidance is used in conjunction with the internal governance, policies and procedures for your Organisation.
+Please ensure this guidance is used in conjunction with the internal governance, policies and procedures for your Organisation.